RANGSEYhome/dev-ops-ass/README.md

 This project is a requirement for completion of the DEVOPS class taught by instructor Kheang KimAng.

 ## Acknowledgement
+I would like to express my sincere gratitude to my instructor, Kheang KimAng, for his invaluable guidance and support throughout this DEVOPS class.
+His teaching has greatly enhanced my understanding of the subject matter.
+I would also like to thank my classmates for their collaboration and assistance in fixing errors.
+Special thanks to Mr. LONG Ratha for his hard work in resolving most of the errors ([Fix error in the original submodule](https://github.com/RANGSEYhome/dev-ops-ass/blob/main/NOTE.md#error)) and for taking the lead on many aspects of the assignment.
+This assignment has taught me a great deal.
+I have gained knowledge through practice and can see that the concepts I learned are now a little more clear in my mind.
+Although I did not complete all the assignments, I truly learned from this experience, which served as real practice.
+I appreciate the opportunity to grow and learn in this class.
+The skills I've acquired and the challenges I've faced have not only deepened my understanding of DEVOPS but have also inspired me to embrace future projects.

 ## Assignment Instruction and Requirement
 Given fronten and backend repository, fork them